hackware1993/weiV/README.md

    API without writing extensions
 5. Provides StatefulWidget to achieve separate management of subtree state, with it you no longer need Fragment
-6. Provides WeiVView, WeiVJavaWeiV to embed weiV anywhere
+6. Provides WeiVView, WeiVJavaView to embed weiV anywhere

 Near-term plans: